dheeraj-singhal/Fullstack-Practical/README.md

 - Students have to create a Responsive Footer Template as attached screenshot.
 - Students can only use the Semantic Tags not div.

+## Practical 12

+Create a Table that represent Live Practical Book Records.